-The undersigned confirms that this Lease was ratified by the Port of Olympia Commission on , 2024.

-Port of Olympia Commission

-By: Print Name: Port Commission President

-Date:

-STATE OF WASHINGTON)

-COUNTY OF THURSTON) ss)

-, 2024, personally appeared before me , to me known to be the President of the Port of

-al corporation named in the within and foregoing Lease

-Olympia Commission, the municipal corporation named in the within and foregoing Lease Amendment No. 8, and acknowledged to me that he signed the same on its behalf, as she is so authorized to do, as his free and voluntary act and deed for the uses and purposes therein mentioned.

-IN WITNESS WHEREOF, I have hereunto set my hand and seal the day and year first above written.
+The undersigned confirms that, 2024. this Lease was ratified by the Port of Olympia Commission on Port of Olympia Commission By: Print Name: Port Commission President Date: STATE OF WASHINGTON COUNTY OF THURSTON)) ss) On this day of , 2024, personally appeared before me, to me known to be the President of the Port of Olympia Commission, the mun Amendment No. 8, and acknown icipal corporation named in the within and foregoing Lease wledged to me that he signed the same on its behalf, as she is so d voluntary act and deed for the uses and purposes therein IN WITNESS WHERE above written.
+OF, I have hereunto set my hand and seal the day and year first N re Print Name: NOTARY PUBLIC in and for the State of Washington, esiding at

-Print Name:

-NOTARY PUBLIC in and for the State of Washington,

-residing at

-My commission expires:

-COVER MEMO

-Briefing Date/Time: March 11, 2024 Staff Contact/Title: Afsin Yilmaz, Marine Terminal Senior Manager (360) 528-8015, afsiny@portolympia.com Subject: Surplus of Port Property: Four Flat Deck Rail Cars 2024 Capital Budget Amendment: Purchase of Forklifts Purpose: Information Only  Decision Needed
+Staff Contact/Title: Afsin Yilmaz, Marine Terminal Senior Manager

+(360) 528-8015, afsiny@portolympia.com

+Subject: Surplus of Port Property: Four Flat Deck Rail Cars

+2024 Capital Budget Amendment: Purchase of Forklifts

+Purpose: ☐ Information Only ☐ Decision Needed